vusec/infra-sanitizers/readme.md

 # Usage

-To use this repository standalone, first you need to clone the instrumentation
+To use this repository standalone, first make sure the infrastructure is up-to-date:
-infrastructure:

 ```
-$ git submodule add -b master git@github.com:vusec/instrumentation-infra.git infra
+$ git submodule update --init
 ```

 The infrastructure supports multiple benchmarking suites, like SPEC